sg-s/cryptoparty/README.md

 ## Services

-* [disconnect.me](https://disconnect.me/) A search engine that claims to respect your privacy.
-* [DuckDuckGo](https://duckduckgo.com/) Another search engine that claims to respect your privacy.
+* [DuckDuckGo](https://duckduckgo.com/) A search engine that claims to respect your privacy.
-* [BitTorrent Sync](http://www.getsync.com/) An alternative to Dropbox that uses the P2P BitTrorrent technology to synchronise computers.
-The actual app is closed source.

 # License